JimOfLeisure/html5up-phantom-plus/readme.md

 Here are the currently available completed branches:

 - `main` - This branch - The vanilla JS update of the original
-- `original` - For conveniends, the original theme is in the `original` branch.
+- `original` - For convenience, the original theme is in the `original` branch.